aabubakar17/meetEasy/README.md

 ## Important Notes

 **Rate Limiting**: The Ticketmaster API enforces rate limiting.
-We've implemented a rate limiter to avoid excessive requests, but some requests may still fail due to restrictions.
+I have implemented a rate limiter to avoid excessive requests, but some requests may still fail due to restrictions.

 ## Issues